 Where does it go?

-All of the e-waste dropped off to Wanaka Wastebusters is sent to Christchurch for processing.
+The e-waste dropped off to Wanaka Wastebusters is sent to Christchurch for processing.
 Some items will be refurbished or recycled (cabling, metals, unleaded glass) there.
-Other materials are sent off-shore (circuit boards, leaded glass, cartridges, batteries and plastic), because there is no option to do it in New Zealand.
+Other materials are sent off-shore (circuit boards, cartridges, batteries and plastic), because there is no option to do it in New Zealand.